Network diagnostics for a dedicated server

 Install

-nmap, more details in the Linux Distributions article of the nmap documentation. -
+nmap; for more details, see the Linux Distributions section of the nmap documentation. -

 nmap -p <port> <ip_address>Specify: